 is a good backup when you can’t get to soap and water.
 Use an alcohol-based sanitizer

 with at least 60% alcohol.

-Tell your child to:
+Watch while you tell your child to:

 Rub.
-Rub their hands–front and back and between fingers until they’re dry.
+Rub their hands–front and back and between fingers—until they’re dry.
 Done!

 Tips for success

 Lead by example.
 Make sure to practice what you preach.
 Wash your hands before eating or cooking a

 meal, after using the bathroom, and after working or playing with your hands.